ammusani/Parallel_Computing/Assignment_1/readme.md

 						- Dimension of the matrix
 						- Start point of the path
 						- End point of the path
-2. assignment_1_2.cpp		-	Implements the second part of the assignment (not complete)
+2. assignment_1_2.cpp		-	Implements the second part of the assignment (some deadlock - not complete)
 				-	Use C++ compiler to compile
 				-	Takes in 3 inputs:
 						- Dimension of the matrix